-Amazon is discounting best-selling makeup, hair care and skincare products for today only | CNN Underscored
+Amazon is discounting bestselling makeup, hair care and skin care products for today only | CNN Underscored

 The silicone-free formula of this 100% vegan shampoo and conditioner works perfectly to help color-treated hair retain moisture and vibrancy.
 Sage, green tea and menthol actually tingle your scalp as they hydrate it, and that hydration lasts for days.

-Maybelline The Blushed Nudes Eyeshadow Makeup Palette ($6.48, originally $11.99; amazon.com)
+Maybelline The Blushed Nudes Eye Shadow Makeup Palette ($6.48, originally $11.99; amazon.com)

-The 12 shimmer and matte shades of this palette are versatile enough to create new looks daily, from dramatic smokey eyes to subtle neutrals.
-Whether you’re a makeup minimalist or like to be full-on glam, you’ll find something for you with this palette.
+The 12 shimmer and matte shades of this palette are versatile enough to create new looks daily, from dramatic smoky eyes to subtle neutrals.
+Whether you’re a makeup minimalist or you like to be full-on glam, you’ll find something for you with this palette.

-L’Oreal Paris Voluminous Lash Paradise Waterproof Mascara ($6.59, originally $9.99; amazon.com)
+L’Oréal Paris Voluminous Lash Paradise Waterproof Mascara ($6.59, originally $9.99; amazon.com)

 Nearly 62,000 reviewers agree — this is the perfect go-to mascara when you want buildable volume that won’t smudge or cake.
 The contoured brush helps to create length on your outer and inner lashes, delivering more drama that can be toned up or down for everyday wear.